emmacadavra/code-breaker/README.md

 When the user either enters '1' from the main menu, or enters 'Y' in the play_again() function (detailed in a later section), the run_game() function is called and the game begins and the player is met with the following screen:

+The same header/banner graphic seen on the instructions sits at the top of the page, which creates a sense of famliarity for the user, and a short summary of the game in a playful and entertaining way that befits the overall theme of the game.

 #### **Generating the Secret Code**